popClingwrap/gridarr/README.md

 Returns the original value passed in to the cell on creation

 ## listIndex
-Returns the index of this GridCell in the base Array that the parent grid is based on.
+Returns the index of this GridArrCell in the base Array that the parent grid is based on.
 This is equivalent to counting the cells right to left, from top left to bottom right

 ## grid
 Returns the GridArr instance of which the calling cell is a child.